YR Donaldson Class

 The children learn by leading their own play, and by taking part in play which is guided by adults.
 There is an ongoing judgement about the balance between activities led by children, and activities led or guided by adults.
 As the children grow older, and as their development allows, it is expected that the balance will gradually shift towards more activities led by adults, to help children prepare for more formal learning, ready for Year 1.

-, please do not hesitate to come and speak to me.
+Should you have any concerns or wish to discuss anything, please do not hesitate to come and speak to me.
 I am always happy to be around for a quick chat in the mornings, or alternatively we can arrange an appointment after school.
 In addition to this, you are always welcome to write a note and pass it to me in the mornings, and we can arrange a time to discuss it further at a later date.

 The brilliant Donaldson team- Miss Robinson, Mrs Elsley and Mrs Deragon.